Felony Defense

 Mount Laurel Township Theft Attorneys

-In New Jersey, theft offenses are categorized under Chapter 20 of the criminal code, Title 2C.
+2C:20-1 et. al. In New Jersey, theft offenses are categorized under Chapter 20 of the criminal code, Title 2C.
 The severity of the charges depends on the value of the property allegedly taken, misappropriated, or obtained by unlawful means.
-Theft-related offenses can range from Disorderly Persons Offenses to 1st Degree Crimes, with the penalties escalating depending on the value involved.
+Theft-related offenses can range from Disorderly Persons Offenses to 1st Degree Crimes, with the penalties escalating depending on the value involved.- Robbery; N.J.S.A.
+2C:15-1

 - Theft by Unlawful Taking or Disposition; N.J.S.A.
 2C:20-3